LibCity/Bigscity-LibCity-Docs/source/user_guide/data/dataset_for_task.md

 # Dataset For Task

-In this section, we introduce to you the correspondence between our provided [standard datasets](https://drive.google.com/drive/folders/1g5v2Gq1tkOq8XO0HDCZ9nOTtRpB6-gPe?usp=sharing) and tasks.
+In this section, we introduce to you the correspondence between our provided [standard datasets](https://drive.google.com/drive/folders/1g5v2Gq1tkOq8XO0HDCZ9nOTtRpB6-gPe?usp=sharing) tasks and models.
 It is worth noting that some datasets can only support some models in a certain task.

+If you think this table does not look convenient enough, please click [here](https://github.com/LibCity/Bigscity-LibCity-Docs/blob/master/source/user_guide/data/dataset_for_task.md) to view this table on Github

 | Task                                | Dataset                                                      | Supported Model                                              | Remark                                                       |
 | ----------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |